Reemaa828/Linux_11_5/M1_S1/README.md

    * use `rm` to remove a file

-## How to create a new command in linux
+## How to Create a New Command in Linux
   * first make a cpp application and run it using this command:
 ```
 $ g++ main.cpp -o userid